-Earken to Solomon saying, Honour the Lord according to the justices of thy labours.
+Earken to Solomon saying, Honour the Lord with thy just labours.
 What shall they say which have seized another's property, and have given alms?
 O Lord in thy name we have wrought mercies, we have fed the poor, we have clothed the naked: we have given lodging to strangers.
-To which shall the Lord say, What do ye say ye have given: what plunder have ye made, why have ye not said?
-Whom ye have fed ye remember: and whom ye have killed ye recall not to mind.
-Whom ye hath clothed rejoice: and whom ye hath plundered lament.
-Whom ye hath received with hospitality ye remember: and as many of his ye hath shut out from lodging ye remember not.
+To which the Lord shall say, What do you say ye have given: what plunder have you made, why have ye not said?
+Whom you have fed ye remember : and whom you have killed ye recall not to mind.

+Whom you have clothed rejoice: and whom you have plundered lament.
+Whom you have received with hospitality ye remember : and as many of his you have shut out from lodging ye remember not.
 I have ordered mercy to be made: I have not commanded frauds and robberies.
-One is filled: and another is tormented with hunger.
-For ye know not whence that poor <one> may be: which hath received from thy hand.
-That wretch, having been killed, groaned, the Lord heard his groaning:
+One is filled: and another is tor- [86v.] mented with hunger.
+For you know not whence that poor <one> may be: which hath received from thy hand.
+That wretch, having been killed, groaned, <and> the Lord heard his groaning: who saw what thou hast done to him.
+But.